analogdevicesinc/ai8x-synthesis/README.md

 When using the CHW data format, only one of the four processors sharing the data memory instance can be used.
 The next channel needs to use a processor connected to a different data memory instance, so that the machine can deliver one byte per clock cycle to each enabled processor.

-Because of the fact that a processor has its own dedicated weight memory, this will introduce “gaps” in the weight memory map, as shown in the following illustration:
+Because each processor has its own dedicated weight memory, this will introduce “gaps” in the weight memory map, as shown in the following illustration:

 ![Kernel Memory Gaps](docs/KernelMemoryGaps.png)

 ### Active Processors and Layers

 For each layer, a set of active processors must be specified.
-The number input channels for the layer must be equal to or a multiple of the active processors, and the input data for that layer must be located in data memory instances accessible to the selected processors.
+The number of input channels for the layer must be equal to, or be a multiple of, the active processors, and the input data for that layer must be located in data memory instances accessible to the selected processors.

 It is possible to specify a relative offset into the data memory instance that applies to all processors.
 _Example:_ Assuming HWC data format, specifying the offset as 16384 bytes (or 0x4000) will cause processors 0-3 to read their input from the second half of data memory 0, processors 4-7 will read from the second half of data memory instance 1, etc.